zmalone/chef-web-docs/source/manage-a-web-app/ubuntu/index.md

 ## 4. Create the configuration file

-In our recipe we referenced our site's configuration file.
-Now we need to define it.
+In our recipe we referenced our Apache site's configuration file.
+Now we need to create this configuration file.
 We'll do that by creating a Chef template so we can provide placeholders that are filled in with our custom node attributes when the recipe runs.

 First, run this command to create our template file, <code class="file-path">myapp.conf.erb</code>.